uzkent/EfficientObjectDetection/README.md

   tensorboard --logdir=cv_dir/logs/
 ```

-You can cite our paper as:
+Finally, you can cite our paper as:
 ```
 @article{uzkent2019efficient,
   title={Efficient Object Detection in Large Images using Deep Reinforcement Learning},